ABDewanusa/receipt-log/PRD.md

 - `/start` – onboarding + usage instructions
 - Accept receipt photos (JPG / PNG)
 - `/export` – export all expenses as a CSV file
+- `/web` – generate a magic link to view expenses on the web

 ### Receipt Processing